alexriderspy/Book-Directory/README.md

 # Book-Directory

-To run my nodejs project, do npm run dev.
+To run my nodejs project, do `npm run dev`.